projectdiscovery/nuclei/DESIGN.md

 #### pkg/protocols/common/interactsh

-Interactsh module is used to provide automatic Out of Band vulnerability identification in Nuclei.
+Interactsh module is used to provide automatic Out-of-Band vulnerability identification in Nuclei.

 It uses two LRU caches, one for storing interactions for request URLs and one for storing requests for interaction URL.
 These both caches are used to correlated requests received to the Interactsh OOB server and Nuclei Instance.
 [Interactsh Client](https://github.com/projectdiscovery/interactsh/pkg/client) package does most of the heavy lifting of this module.